Which one offers you the best tasting and most nutritionally sound product for the right price?

-Whole Fuel only launched in January of this year but it comes from fitness powerhouse, Myprotein which is known for high-quality and reasonably priced health supplements.
+Whole Fuel launched in January 2017 but it comes from fitness powerhouse, Myprotein which is known for high-quality and reasonably priced health supplements.

 Here we review both Whole Fuel and Huel to find out which meal replacement brand is the best one for you.
 Both of which come in a variety of different flavours so to make it a fair comparison we have used the vanilla flavour for both.

-- 1 But first a little history of meal replacements.
+- 1 A little history of meal replacements.